mautic/developer-documentation-new/docs/rest_api/tags.rst

      - Description
    * - ``id``
      - int
-     - ID of the tag
+     - ID of the Tag
    * - `tag`
      - string
-     - Title of the tag
+     - Title of the Tag

 .. vale off